httpie/cli/docs/README.md

 This is something you will typically store as one of the default options in your [config](#config) file.

-#### Response `Content-Type`
+### Response `Content-Type`

-The `--response-as=value` option is a shortcut for `--format-options response.as:value`, and it allows you to override the response `Content-Type` sent by the server.
+The `--response-as=value` option allows you to override the response `Content-Type` sent by the server.
-That makes it possible for HTTPie to pretty-print the response even when the server specifies the type incorrectly.
+That makes it possible for HTTPie to print the response even when the server specifies the type incorrectly.

 For example, the following request will force the response to be treated as XML: